watertap-org/watertap-reflo/docs/technical_reference/unit_models/treatment_models/mec.rst

 Costing Equations
 ---------
-The cost function for the multi-effect crystallizer model is based on the energy consumption of the heating steam/heat and the capital cost of the equipment.
+The cost for operating the multi-effect crystallizer model is a function of the energy consumption/work and the capital cost of the equipment.

+Users can select either ``heat`` or ``steam`` as an option for the ``cost_work_as`` configuration variable while using the multi-effect crystallizer model.
-The system capital cost includes the capital costs on the basis of volume or crystal mass produced and the cost of the heat exchanger.
+The system capital cost includes the capital cost of the effect and the capital cost of a heat exchanger.

-The heat exchanger is costed using the following equation:
+The heat exchanger is costed using the following equations:

 .. csv-table::
    :header: "Description", "Equation"